 - The image you’ve chosen to appear on the card meets the photo requirements

 After we’ve verified your eligibility, we’ll send you an email letting you know the status of your application.
 If you have an unknown or uncharacterized discharge status, your application will take more time to process while we verify your eligibility.
 (We may need to request your records from the National Personnel Records Center.)

 If you receive an email from us asking for additional information or evidence to process your application, you’ll need to sign in to AccessVA and update your application with the information we ask for.

-How do I replace my Veteran ID Card if it’s lost or stolen?
+Replace your Veteran ID Card if it gets lost or stolen